tom-urkin/FIR-filter/README.md

 ##Matlab script
 The filter coefficients are obtained from the attached Matlab script which also converts the floating point representation of the built-in 'fir1' function into a user-defined fixed-point representation.
 In addition, the input signal to be filtered undergoes similar convertion to fixed-point representation.These are exported to two text files ('filter_coefficients' and 'input_signal') which are then imported to the TB.
+The script is completely parametrized and can be used to obtain different filters (LPF,BPF,HPF...) and fixed-point representation lengths.
 The coefficeints in this example are derived to satisfy:
 	1.Passband frequency of 10kHz
 	2.Stopband frequency of 15kHz